List of common misconceptions about language learning: Younger learners learn languages more easily than older learners

 It is often assumed that young children learn languages more easily than adolescents and adults.
 However, the reverse is true; older learners are faster.
 For example, a study of 17,000 British students showed that those who started learning French aged 11 performed better than those who started learning it aged 8.
 The only exception to this rule is in pronunciation.
 Young children invariably learn to speak their second language with native-like pronunciation, whereas learners who start learning a language at an older age only rarely reach a native-like level.
 The pronunciation seems to be anchored in the speaker from an early age and therefore difficult to change.

-Intelligent people are better at learning languages
+Intelligence is strongly correlated with language-learning ability

-General intelligence is actually quite a poor indicator of language-learning ability.
+General intelligence is actually often a poor indicator of language-learning ability.
 Motivation, tolerance for ambiguity, and self-esteem are all better indicators of language-learning success.